Galaxy bulges and their massive black holes: a review: The diagram

 and for the core-S\'ersic galaxies one has the relation

 These predictions are shown in Figure~\ref{Fig6}.
-Once the careful S\'ersic modelling of galaxies with directly measured black hole masses is completed by Savorgnan et al.\ (in prep.), it will be possible to populate this diagram and (under certain assumptions) its deprojected cousin.
+From the multi-component modelling by Savorgnan \& Graham (2016a) of galaxies with directly measured black hole masses, it will be possible to populate this diagram and (under certain assumptions) its deprojected cousin.